Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Maximum matrix dimensions per kernel
 ------------------------------------

-The maximum memory accessible by a kernel is 32 kB for AIE devices and 64kB for AIE-ML and AIE-MLv2 devices.
+The maximum memory accessible by a kernel is 32 kB for AIE devices and 64 kB for AIE-ML and AIE-MLv2 devices.
 The maximum matrix dimensions per kernel are limited by the memory requirements and how much memory is available.

-A matrix_vector_mul design needs to allocate memory for the following:
+A ``matrix_vector_mul`` design needs to allocate memory for the following:

 * IO-buffer Size A: Input matrix A of size ``(TP_DIM_A / TP_SSR) x (TP_DIM_B / TP_CASC_LEN) x sizeof(TT_DATA_A)``.